LaurentRDC/pandoc-plot/README.md

 import Hakyll

--- Unsafe compiler is required because of the interaction -- in IO (i.e. running an external Python script). makePlotPandocCompiler :: Compiler (Item String) makePlotPandocCompiler = pandocCompilerWithTransformM
+-- Unsafe compiler is required because of the interaction -- in IO (i.e. running an external script). makePlotPandocCompiler :: Compiler (Item String) makePlotPandocCompiler = pandocCompilerWithTransformM